tajpatel58/MLOps-ZoomCamp/02-experiment-tracking/My_Notes.md

 `mlflow.set_tracking_uri("sqlite:///mlflow.db)`

 - Note set tracking_uri first before anything else.
 This allows mlflow to update the correct db file and then mlflow will correctly display the information on the ui.
-- When starting the mlflow ui you can also pass the flag "--port" to specify the port that you want the mlflow ui to run on.
+- When starting the mlflow ui you can also pass the flag "--port" to specify the port that you want the mlflow ui to run on:

+`mlflow ui --port 5000`

 - Once we start using the mlflow within a notebook, the "mlflow.db" file should be created and running mlflow ui command in terminal will start the mlflow interface with the data from the database.
 - When using mlflow within a notebook, we need to set the "ML Experiment" that we are working in.
 This is so mlflow can store our models/experiment runs under the correct project.